 What do you do, however, if you receive a notice that says your application for Massachusetts unemployment benefits was denied?
 If your application is denied, do not assume that is the end of the line.
 You have a right to challenge that decision.
 Here is what you should do.

 1. Immediately file an appeal.
 There will be specific instructions in the denial letter as to how to file your appeal, but you must do this immediately.
 The time within which you must file your appeal is very short.
 Do not wait on this.
 You will then receive in the mail a notice telling you where to appear for your hearing and when.
 (You will receive this same notice if the Massachusetts Department of Unemployment Assistance initially decided in your favor and your former employer has appealed the decision.
 Yes, they can do that.)

 While you are waiting for your hearing notice, you need to start preparing for the hearing, so keep reading. . .

 2. Get a copy of your personnel file.
 You are entitled – pursuant to M.G.L. c.
-149, § 52C — to a copy.
-Simply send a letter to your former employer requesting it.
-Ask the employer to send a copy to your home address.
+149, § 52C — to a copy of the personnel file that your employer maintained during your employment.
+Click here for instructions on how to do that.

 3. Accept that this is not about what you think is “fair.”
 “Fair” is about context, timing and perspective.
 What you think is “fair” to you right now may feel “unfair” to your former employer.
 The hearings examiner – the person at DUA who is deciding whether or not you get benefits — may have yet another idea of what is “fair.”
 What I told my mother was “fair” twenty-five years ago is the opposite what I now tell my 9 year-old son about “fair.”
 (Mom, stop laughing.)
 You have to push beyond your gut reaction of “fairness” and focus on the specific issues that will be discussed at the hearing, so keep reading. . . .